jhammarstedt/katacoda-scenarios/ghactionDemo/step4.md

 # Running the GitHub Action
 <!-- FEEDBACK
-Very clear images showing what todo, a nice addition would be to explain the steps shown in the log (how the relate to the steps in the workflow file) making it more intuitive why that subsection should be selected.
+Very clear images showing what to do, a nice addition would be to explain the steps shown in the log (how they relate to the steps in the workflow file) making it more intuitive why that subsection should be selected.
+NEEDS TO BE ADDED

   -->
-We will then go to our remote repository at`https://github.com/INSERT_GITHUB_USERNAME/Benchmark_Tutorial `{{copy}}using any preferred web browser (Note: Insert your GitHub username into the url).
+We will then go to our remote repository at`https://github.com/INSERT_GITHUB_USERNAME/Benchmark_Tutorial `{{copy}}using any preferred web browser (Note: Insert your GitHub username into the URL).

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/github-action-bar.png?raw=true" />